NeuroJSON/jmesh/JMesh_specification.md

 - **Version**: 0.4
 - **Abstract**:

-> JMesh is a JSON and JData compliant file format for storage and interchange of unstructured mesh and geometric data, such as triangular and tetrahedral meshes.
+> JMesh is a portable and extensible file format for storage and interchange of unstructured mesh and geometric data, including triangular and tetrahedral meshes.
-Same as JData, a JMesh file utilizes the JavaScript Object Notation (JSON) [RFC4627] and Universal Binary JSON (UBJSON) constructs to serialize and encode mesh data structures, therefore, it can be directly processed by most existing JSON and UBJSON parsers.
+Built upon the JData specification, a JMesh file utilizes the JavaScript Object Notation (JSON) [RFC4627] and Universal Binary JSON (UBJSON) constructs to serialize and encode mesh data structures, therefore, it can be directly processed by most existing JSON and UBJSON parsers.
 In this specification, we define a list of